C.P. Quattlebaum Office

 The C.P.
-Quattlebaum Office is a historic law office building located at Conway in Horry County, South Carolina.
-It was built about 1860 as a residence.
-It was used as a law office for the firm Johnson, Johnson, and Quattlebaum after 1876 until 1929.
-It also housed the first bank in town; The Bank of Conway, from 1893 until 1899.
-It was moved to its present location about 1900.
+Quattlebaum Office is a historic law office building located in Conway, Horry County, South Carolina.
+It was built around 1860 as a residence.
+It served as a law office for Johnson, Johnson, and Quattlebaum from 1876 to 1929.
+It also housed the first bank in town, The Bank of Conway, from 1893 to 1899.
+It was moved to its present location around 1900.

-It is a rectangular, front gable roofed, one-room wide and two-room deep weatherboard-clad building.
+It is a rectangular, front-gabled, one-room-wide, and two-room-deep weatherboard-clad building.
 The façade features a three bay, hipped roof porch supported by square posts.
-Its owner, Cephas Perry Quattlebaum, served as Conway's first mayor and his residence is located nearby, the C.P.
+Its owner, Cephas Perry Quattlebaum, served as Conway's first mayor, and his residence is located nearby, the C.P.
 Quattlebaum House.
-The building is now used as the Conway Visitor's Center.
+The building now serves as the Conway Visitor Center.

 It was listed on the National Register of Historic Places in 1986.